top of page

 [a list of demo producers can be found at the bottom of this page]

 1. Be ready: Having a demo will only serve you well if you are ready as an actor.
 First impressions matter, so a bad demo can make a lasting bad impression and end up setting you back professionally.
 Never make a demo reel until you're ready.
 If you are not a strong actor, DO NOT make a demo yet.
-If you send out a bad demo, you could ruin your chances of ever working in the voice-over industry.
-Please do yourself a favor and WAIT until you are ready.
-If you are being coached by an industry professional, they will tell you when you are ready.
-If you are VERY new to this industry, it's okay to piece together examples of your work so that you can market yourself to indie clients, but DO NOT label it as your demo reel, and DO NOT send it out to any major companies or major directors/casting departments.
-It is better to have NO demo than to have a BAD demo.
+If you are being coached by an industry professional, they will tell you when you are ready or if they feel you could benefit from more coaching with them or others.
+If you are VERY new to this industry, it's okay to piece together examples of your work so that you can market yourself for smaller scale opportunities, but it's better to NOT send out that beginner level audio-sample to any major companies or major directors/casting departments.
+It's better to have NO demo than to have a BAD demo.

-If you are new to voice-over and want training, here are some resources to check out:
+If you're interested in voice-over training, here are some resources to check out:

 www.themorganberry.com/classes-workshops

 5. No Impressions: Don't add any voice impressions in a character demo.
 While it can be a beneficial skill to imitate popular character voices and celebrities, directors want to hear YOU.
-A character-based demo reel needs to showcase the various character archetypes you can portray well, your vocal age range, and your acting abilities above all else.
+Your demo reel needs to showcase the various character archetypes you can portray well, your vocal age range, emotional range, and your acting abilities above all else.
 Show the directors what makes you unique!
-If you want to pursue impressions, you can create a separate impression demo for that endeavor.
+If you want to pursue impressions, you can create a separate impression reel for that endeavor.

 7. Accents: Do not perform accents or dialects in your demo if you can not accurately sustain and perform them proficiently.
 Get trained by a professional before claiming to perform those accents on a professional level.